riddhimaSinghal/medsecure-access-control/README.md

-# Smart Access Guardian
+# MedSecure Access Control

-Smart Access Guardian is a role-based healthcare access management system designed to demonstrate secure data access, user authentication, and role-specific dashboards.
+MedSecure Access Control is a role-based healthcare access management system designed to demonstrate secure data access, user authentication, and role-specific dashboards.
 The platform allows patients, doctors, and administrators to interact with a centralized medical system while maintaining controlled access to sensitive information.

 The application consists of a React frontend deployed on Vercel and a Node.js/Express backend deployed on Render, connected to a MongoDB Atlas database.